Get in touch, using the form at the foot of the page.

 ● Properly funded and well-equipped schools

-● More resources for police to tackle the crime wave that's been blighting the area for months
+● More resources for police to tackle the crime wave that's been blighting the area

 ● Preserving our parks and green spaces